MiloudiMohamed/sliding-navbar/README.md

 ```

 **Note**
-> This is just a slot, put whatever your want inside
+> This is just a slot, put whatever you want inside

 ## More controll